 Strategic alliances are an important part of our product development and distribution strategies.
 We rely on strategic alliances to provide technology, complementary product offerings and increased and quicker access to markets.
 We seek to form relationships with organizations that can provide best-in-class technology or market advantages for establishing iRobot technology in new market segments.
+For example, in 2011 we signed a joint development and licensing agreement with InTouch Health, a leading remote presence telemedicine solution provider, to explore potential opportunities for healthcare applications on iRobot platforms such as the iRobot Ava mobile robotics platform.

 Our strategy of working closely with third parties extends to the design of our products.
 By offering extensible platforms designed to carry payloads, we have designed and manufactured our products to leverage the work of those individuals and organizations that offer specialized technological expertise.
-The PackBot, the Roomba and the Scooba robots are designed with open interfaces that allow third-party developers to add payloads to our robots, improving their functionality.
+The PackBot, Warrior, FirstLook, Roomba and Scooba robots are designed with open interfaces that allow third-party developers to add payloads to our robots, improving their functionality.